pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Aggregates are enduring objects which enjoy adventures of change.
 For each event-sourced aggregate, there is a sequence of domain event objects.
 The state of an event-sourced aggregate is determined by its sequence of domain event objects.
-The state of an aggregate can change, but the domain event objects do not change.
+The state of an aggregate can change, and its sequence of domain events can be augmented, but the individual domain event objects do not change.
 The notion of "change" is the contrast between successive domain events in an aggregate's sequence.

-The state of an aggregate is changed by calling its command methods.
-The command methods create new domain event objects.
+The state of an aggregate, event-sourced or not, is changed by calling its command methods.
+In an event-sourced aggregate, the command methods create new domain event objects.
 The domain events are used to mutate the state of the aggregate.
 By mutating the state of the aggregate via creating and applying domain events, the domain events can be used in future to reconstruct the state of the aggregate.

 One command may result in many new domain event objects, and a single client request may result in the execution of many commands.
 To maintain consistency in the domain model,